MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users.md

 title: Add users and manage access
 titleSuffix: Azure DevOps Services ms.custom: seodec18
-description: How to add users to an organization or project ms.topic: conceptual ms.technology: devops-accounts ms.assetid: 19ac647f-04c1-4ddd-9953-b3ecfa0f1457
+description: Learn how to add users to an organization, project, or team, and manage their access level (like Stakeholder), direct assignments, invitations, and more. ms.topic: conceptual ms.technology: devops-accounts ms.assetid: 19ac647f-04c1-4ddd-9953-b3ecfa0f1457